viv-defy/game-of-pig/README.md

 - **The input range for strategy is restricted from 1 to 100**.
 An input less than 1 as the beginning of the range raises an error.
 An input over 100 as the end of the range is replaced with 100

 ## Functions and Types
-The code contains a main file and a player file.
+The project code is written in a main file and a player file.
 ### main.go
 This file contains the main logic of the game
 #### functions